-As a young mom myself I now have great empathy for my mother.
-I’m sure when we were young she whipped up something like a beautiful quiche and proudly presented it to a table full of kids and my father.
+As a young mom myself, I now have great empathy for my mother.
+I’m sure when we were young, she whipped up something like a beautiful quiche and proudly presented it to us.
 I’m equally as sure (knowing the picky eaters that we were) that we probably gave her heck over it and complained and fussed and begged for steak or lasagna.

 Lordy.
 It was creamy and fluffy at the same time.
 A perfect blend of spinach and cheese and egg wrapped in a buttery pastry.

 Self-control wasn’t a strength of mine at that age, and I am fairly certain that over the course of the party I may have eaten just about all of the mini spinach quiches that were set out.

 As the years went on I tried sporadically to recreate this experience and I quickly began to realize that not all quiche is made equal.
 It is rare to find a quiche recipe that is really special.
 Many tend to be far too wet in my opinion, turning what should be a light creamy fluffy experience into more of a pool of slightly undercooked omelet on your plate.
 Egg jello in your mouth, if you will.